xnumad/Tanji-Module-Template/README.md

 If you open Form1.cs before adding the dependencys it will fuck you up.
 If so, add the dependencys *then* and *close and reopen* the solution (if you only open it while a file in it is the active tab, it won't reload).

+- Change the Assembly name of the project at `Visual Studio menu bar "Project"/Properties…/Application/Assembly name`

+You may also want to update the Copyright year at `Assembly Information…`
 # Make a template yourself
 - Visual Studio menu bar "Project"/Export Template…
 - Keep Template Type = Project template